nagyist/opendialog-dev-environment/README.md

 * run `php artisan migrate` to setup tables
 * run `php artisan user:create` to create a user
 * run `php artisan webchat:setup` to setup default values for webchat
-* run `php artisan conversations:setup` to setup default conversations
+* run `php artisan schema:init` to setup the Dgraph schema
+* run `php artisan specification:import` to import the existing conversations, messages and intents
 * run `yarn install` and `yarn run dev` to setup the admin interface

 ### Confirm OpenDialog works

 To ensure that it is all working visit http://opendialog.test, you should see the OpenDialog welcome screen and be able to login with the user you created.

+Visit http://opendialog.test/admin/conversations and activate the imported conversations.

-If you visit http://opendialog.test/admin/demo the bot should load in the page and give you the default welcome message.
+Finally, if you visit http://opendialog.test/admin/demo the bot should load in the page and give you the default welcome message.

 ### Confirm Dgraph works